Entergy : Insights > Storms | MarketScreener

 Crystal Springs

-As of this report, 362 customers are without power.
-Damage assessment is 80 percent complete and restoration continues where possible.
+As of this report, 188 customers are without power.
+Damage assessment is 90 percent complete and restoration is ongoing.
 The hardest hit area is Burney Road around Lake Copiah.
-Entergy estimates all customers that can safely receive power should be restored by 10 pm Sunday, October 11.
+Entergy estimates all customers that can safely receive power should be restored by 6 p.m.
+Monday, October 12.

 Wesson